RCJacH/RCJacH.github.io/content/post/RCMTheory/counterpoint/counterpoint-introduction.md

 ## What Is the Pre-Requisite for Learning Counterpoint

-You need to have the rudiments of music theory learnt and well-memorized, that means pitch names, accidentals, intervals, the major scale formula, and note values (length).
+You need to have the rudiments of music theory learnt and well-memorized, including pitch names, accidentals, intervals, the major scale formula, and note values (length).
 Each concept takes less than a day to learn, with a good teacher and a good material.

 However learning them only as a concept is not sufficient, we need the reaction speed gained from familiarity.
-Thus we have to spend as much time practicing as possible, to drill it into our brain as second nature, like addition and subtraction in math.
+Thus we have to spend as much time practicing as possible, to drill it into our brain as second nature like addition and subtraction in math.

 Think about it, we will be doing *A LOT* of exercises to learn counterpoint.
 Each exercise has a length of 10 or more notes, and may requires multiple iterations to complete successfully, to put it lightly.